TheImagingSource/tiscamera/doc/pages/camera-ip-conf.rst

        camera-ip-conf rescue ip=<IP> subnet=<SUBNET> gateway=<GATEWAY> mac=<MAC>

-  To get the mac address of the camera use tools like wireshark to listen to incoming traffic.
+  To get the mac address of the camera, use tools like wireshark to listen to incoming traffic.
 The camera should still send pong packets as a response to the discovery pings.